ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 If I wanted to make a list of all the dogs in my apartment building, I should use an array.
 They are all strings, they are all the same thing.
 I don't care about how old they are, or their owners, names, or anything else.

-If I wanted to make a list of all the dogs in my apartment building and their birthday so that we can throw a party for each of them, I should use an array.
+If I wanted to make a list of all the dogs in my apartment building and their birthday so that we can throw a party for each of them, I should use a dictionary.
 There is an _associative_ relationship between each dog and it's birthday.

 <div class="try-it">
   <h2>Try It: Array or Dictionary?</h2>